GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/06_savingScene.md

 > **SPtr** is a shared pointer, used in bs::f for most object instances that aren't components, scene objects or resources.
 It is covered later in the [smart pointers manual](@ref smartPointers).

-Before loading a **Prefab** you will need to restore the manifest by calling @ref bs::ResourceManifest::load "ResourceManifest::load()".
+Before loading a **Prefab** you will need to restore the manifest by calling @bs::ResourceManifest::load.
 Note that you only need to restore the manifest once when your application starts up (usually before any other resource loads).

-Loaded manifest should then be registered with **Resources** by calling @ref bs::Resources::registerResourceManifest "Resources::registerResourceManifest()".
+Loaded manifest should then be registered with **Resources** by calling @bs::Resources::registerResourceManifest.

 ~~~~~~~~~~~~~{.cpp}
 // Load the manifest.
 Assume that the application has moved to "C:/Program Files (x86)/MyApp".